KathiSa/climateindoorsimulation/Endpoints.md

 ## POST Simulation control

 Starts a new simulation.
-Files need to uploaded before and parameter need to be set.
+Files need to uploaded before and parameter needs to be set.

+IMPORTANT: The zone name needs to be the zone name from the idf file.
+If the zone name does not match the zone name from the uploaded idf file an EnergyPlus Error will occur!

 URL: http://localhost:5000/simulation/control